donbr/strwythura/graphrag_readme.md

 - NOTE:  you may need to download the file locally to view it.

+---

-## Incremental enlightenment...
+## Pardon my mess:  a journey of incremental enlightenment...

-- some of the following content smells, but there are some emerging nuggets of truth.
+- some of the following content I've added below still smells, but there are some emerging golden nuggets of truth.
+- As I clarify the why and the what of specific components / functions in the flow the content *may* improve or I may dump it entirely

 ```mermaid
 sequenceDiagram